horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 $$E(\phi, k)=\int_{0}^{\phi} \sqrt{1-k^{2} \sin ^{2} \theta} \mathrm{d} \theta$$
 </div>

 This is called the *elliptic integral of the second kind*.
 Well, technically it's a scalar multiple of the elliptic integral of the second kind, but I don't really care.
 It's worth noting here that we made the arc length a function of both $\phi$ and the parameter $k$.
+I introduce this notation because it is standard, but we'll treat elliptic integrals as single-variable functions, $E(\phi)$ from now on.

-There are a few reasons for this.
-The first reason is "because we can."
-The second (and better) reason is "because it's useful."
-But why?
-In fact, why are we talking about arc length of an ellipse at all?
+Anyways, here is the real question: why are we talking about arc length of an ellipse at all?
 Who cares?

 That is an excellent question.
 Why did the astronomers of the early 1800s such as Gauss get so obsessed with arc length of the ellipse?